MrMijagi/diagram-drawer/README.md

 To render a diagram create StructureDrawer object, initialize it with canvas that diagram will be drawn on.
 Next, call `init(dictionary)` to initialize elements and connections inside it.
 Then render them on canvas using `draw()`.
 You also need to import paper.js script under `paper` variable so that StructureDrawer can use it.

+[Here](https://github.com/MrMijagi/algorithm-drawings) you can see example how to use it in practice.

 # Dictionary structure

 Dictionary used in `init()` function must contain specific keys and their values:

-* x_size - sets canvas width to this value
+* `x_size` - sets canvas width to this value
-* y_size - sets canvas height to this value
+* `y_size` - sets canvas height to this value
-* background_color - fills canvas with this color (string with #rgb notation i.e. "#00ff77").
+* `background_color` - fills canvas with this color (string with #rgb notation i.e. "#00ff77").
 If string is empty canvas won't be filled
-* elements - dictionary that contains all points to be rendered.
+* `elements` - dictionary that contains all points to be rendered.
 Each element inside dictionary is defined by another dictionary and the key functions as ID of the element
-* connections - list of dictionaries that specify which points (elements) should be connected to each other
+* `connections` - list of dictionaries that specify which points (elements) should be connected to each other

 # Elements attributes